What is Cinematic?

 I wanted a much smoother video than I was getting without a gimbal.
 Now with my Nikon Z6, which has image stabilization paired with my DJI Ronin SC, I will end up with much more usable video.

-Most of us are familiar with the learning curve.
+Most of us are familiar with the concept of the learning curve.
 As we know, it isn’t a straight path to continued success.

-The cool thing these days is anything you are interested in learning about; there is most likely someone who has created a YouTube for you to understand how as well.
-As I was learning how to fly my drone and use the Gimbal, everyone kept saying for a more “Cinematic Look.”
+The cool thing these days is that, for anything you’re interested in learning about, there’s likely someone who has created a YouTube channel to help you understand it as well.
+As I was learning how to fly my drone and use the Gimbal, everyone kept saying it needed a more “cinematic look.”

 Frankly, it was being tossed around so much in all the videos that I realized many people were adding their interpretation of this.

-For years, the classic 4:3 (or 1.33/1.37) aspect ratio was the standard TV format of the older tube-based TVs.
-The more comprehensive formats (1.85 and 2.35) were seen as “movie formats,” and 4:3 was seen as a “TV format.”
-In the early 2000s, 16:9 (1.78) televisions hit the market masses and changed the aspect ratio game forever.
-No longer was widescreen a format only for film, but now it was a television format too.
+For years, the classic 4:3 (or 1.33:1/1.37:1) aspect ratio was the standard TV format for older tube-based TVs.
+The more comprehensive formats (1.85 and 2.35) were perceived as “movie formats,” while 4:3 was viewed as a “TV format.”
+In the early 2000s, 16:9 (1.78) televisions entered the market and changed the aspect ratio landscape forever.
+No longer was widescreen a format only for film; now it was also a television format.

-Most would say that the broader format of 16:9 is a cinematic format.
+Most would say that the 16:9 format is a cinematic format.
 However, the 2:35 is the gold standard of the cinema.
 You may notice that many movies were shot on a Panavision camera.
 Most production houses rent them because they are so expensive.
 They created anamorphic projection lenses during the widescreen boom in the 1950s.

-I was found in many of my YouTube tutorials putting an Anamorphic lens on your drone camera and then using software to stretch out the photo.
-All who are talking about this lens emphasized that it makes your video more “Cinematic.”
+I was often seen in my YouTube tutorials using an Anamorphic lens on a drone camera and then applying software to stretch out the photo.
+All who are discussing this lens emphasize that it makes your video more cinematic.

-Before digital, all the movies were shot on film, and the cameras shot this at 24 frames per second or 24 fps.
+Before the digital era, all movies were shot on film, and the cameras captured this at 24 frames per second, or 24 fps.
 Since we had become accustomed to seeing this in the movies, people associated the feel of 24 fps with cinema.
 While now we can shoot up to 240 fps with some camera gear, it has a different look than the 24 fps.

-All this is to say there are some technical things you can do to make your end product look more cinematic.
+To put it another way, there are some technical aspects you can employ to enhance the cinematic appearance of your end product.
 A wide screen and 24 fps are the “old school” way of seeing things.

 The other way “Cinematic” is used is much more subjective.
-Most were using this to make your work look professional and sound.
+Most were using this to make their work look professional and sound more credible.
 Here are some tips.

-Here are common things they say make your footage look amateurish:
+Here are everyday things they say make your footage look amateurish:

 • Jerky motion